Chicken Rogan Josh Recipe

 About Rogan Josh

-Rogan Josh is a traditional Kashmiri curry where meat is cooked in a yogurt-based spicy thin curry flavored with dry ginger powder and fennel seeds powder.
-It has a thin layer of oil floating on top, so don’t get intimidated by it; this is the way it should be.
+Rogan Josh is a traditional Kashmiri curry where meat is cooked in a yogurt-based spicy thin curry flavored with dry ginger powder and fennel seed powder.
+It has a thin layer of oil floating on top, so don’t get intimidated; this is how it should be.

-This curry is popularly served at all Indian restaurants across the world but what you get at the restaurants in the name of rogan josh is an onion tomato based curry that is nowhere close to the traditional dish.
+This curry is popularly served at Indian restaurants worldwide, but what you find at most places under the name Rogan Josh is an onion-tomato-based curry that is nowhere near the traditional dish.
+In this post, I am sharing a traditional recipe for you to follow.

-This curry, like all other Kashmiri dishes can be made with or without onion and garlic.
-The Kashmiri Pandits make it without onion and garlic and the Kashmiri Muslims use onions and garlic in their preparation.
+Like all other Kashmiri dishes, this curry can be made with or without onion and garlic.
+The Kashmiri Pandits make it without onion and garlic, and the Kashmiri Muslims use them in their preparation.

-This curry is mostly made using lamb and mutton, but you can make it with beef or chicken too.
-Vegetarian options like potatoes, mushrooms, tofu, paneer, etc can also be used.
+This curry is primarily made with lamb and mutton, but it can also be prepared with beef or chicken.
+Vegetarian options, such as potatoes, mushrooms, tofu, and paneer, can also be used.

 About Chicken Rogan Josh

-Chicken Rogan Josh is a variation of rogan josh curry where chicken pieces are used to make it instead of lamb or mutton.
+Chicken Rogan Josh is a variation of Rogan Josh curry, which uses chicken pieces instead of lamb or mutton.

-Bone-in chicken pieces are cooked in a red hot yogurt-based curry flavored with whole spices, fennel seeds powder, and dry ginger powder.
-It has a fiery red color from the use of Kashmiri red chili powder and a unique Kashmiri spice called Ratanjot.
+Bone-in chicken pieces are cooked in a red-hot yogurt-based curry flavored with whole spices, fennel seed powder, and dry ginger powder.
+It has a fiery red color, achieved by using Kashmiri chilli powder and a unique Kashmiri spice called Ratanjot.

 If you cannot source Ratanjot, then you can skip it.